keepworks/caterpillar-ruby/README.md

 ```
 Caterpillar.create(source: content) do |file, response|
   #file is a tempfile holding the response body
-  #reponse is the HTTParty response object
+  #response is the HTTParty response object
 end
 ```